Izenda7Series/docs/ref/api_report_designer_details.rst

      - Purpose
    * - `GET report/category/{type}/(tenant\_id)`_
      - Returns an array of allowed saving categories for Report (type=0), Template (type=1) or Dashboard (type=2).
+   * - `POST report/allowedSavingCategories`_
+     - Returns an array of allowed saving categories for Report, with total number of items.
+   * - `POST report/allowedSavingSubCategories`_
+     - Returns an array of allowed saving sub-categories for Report, with total number of items.
    * - `GET report/subcategory/{parent\_category\_id}`_
      - Returns an array of allowed saving sub-categories under the Report category specified by parent_category_id.
    * - `GET report/allCategories/{type}/(tenant\_id)`_
      - Returns the list of categories by type (Reports/Templates/Dashboards) in parent-child hierarchy.
+   * - `POST report/allCategories`_
+     - Returns the list of categories in parent-child hierarchy, with total number of items.
    * - `POST report/category`_
      - Renames a report category.
    * - `DELETE report/category/{report\_category\_id}`_